About Finding an Employer

 Am I ready to start?

-Entry criteria varies depending on the framework you are studying and the needs of the employer, but a good level of secondary education is expected and many employers expect you to have maths and English GCSE at a C grade or above, if you don't have these we will work with you to achieve them on your apprenticeship.
+Entry criteria varies upon your employer, but a good level of secondary education is expected and that you have maths and English Grade 4 and above.
+If you don't have these we will work with you to achieve them.
 Employers also look for skills like motivation, good interpersonal skills, good communication skills, teamwork and a willingness to learn and will set their own specifications depending on the role.

 How does an Apprenticeship Work?

-An assessment plan will be agreed with you and your progress will be monitored and reported on regularly.
-Information will be shared with your employer.
-Your course will be achieved through evidence and assessment both within your workplace and Harlow College.
-College attendance will depend on the level and elements you need to complete for your framework.
+Evidence will be collected and uploaded to a digital platform, OneFile, and your progress will be monitored and reported on regularly.
+You will spend a minimum of 20% of your time carrying out off-the-job learning.
 Workplace visits will be carried out by your dedicated assessor to assess your competence whilst carrying out your job role.

-To cover the requirements for each element, assessment will be evidenced through a variety of methods: observation, product, learner statement, case studies, witness testimony, professional discussion, assignment and exam.
+To cover the requirements for the Standard, assessment will be evidenced through a variety of methods: observation, product, learner statement, case studies, witness testimony, professional discussion and projects along with attending classroom sessions.

 What does the course involve?

 You must demonstrate competence within your job role to meet the aims and objectives of the business and criteria set out in the qualification standards, as well as the knowledge required to meet customer service principles.
 Delivery will be located at Harlow College, through distant learning and within your workplace.
 Unlike vocational qualifications the competence elements are designed to be assessed in the workplace.
 Some units will be achieved through written assignments and/or on-line multiple choice tests.

 These skills include English and Maths, which are essential for people in order to function effectively within a business environment.
 You will work towards level 2, where GCSE A-C or equivalents have not previously been achieved.

 ERR (Employer Rights and Responsibilities)